 7. It’s okay to buy and not bake your contribution to any gathering, and to forget to point this out when you get compliments on it.

-8. It’s okay if you don’t know what pre-school, kindergarten, primary school, high school, college and post-graduate institution your neighborhood is zoned for.
+8. It’s okay if you don’t know what pre-school, kindergarten, high school, high school, college and post-graduate institution your neighborhood is zoned for.

 9. It’s okay to tell your children elaborate white lies in order to make the day a little easier: “Yes, these are the kind of socks superheroes wear.
 I looked it up on the internet. ”